-To register with the Accessibility Services Office is the student's decision.
-Students may find it beneficial to register as soon as possible and then confirm required accommodations each semester as needed.
-Again, the information you provide will remain confidential.
+To register with Accessibility Services is the student's decisions.
+Students may find it beneficial to register as soon as possible and then confirm required accommodations for each semester as needed.
+Again, the information you supply will remain confidential.

-13. What if I feel uncomfortable talking to my instructors about my accommodations?
+13. What if I feel uncomfortable about talking to my instructors about my accommodations?

 Advocating for yourself is an important skill to learn.
-However, if you have little experience doing this, please let us know so we can discuss with you how to best talk with your instructor.
-Most instructors are aware of the procedures and are genuinely interested in your success.
+However, Accessibility Services is here to support you and can act as a liaison between you and your instructor.
+Instructors are aware of the procedures and are genuinely interested in your success.